12 Hiring, Recruiting, and Talent Acquisition Trends for 2023

-Eight Recruiting and Hiring Trends for 2022
+Recruiting and Talent Acquisition Trends

 Creating Diverse and Inclusive Environments

 Beyond aspects such as age, race, and gender, companies may also consider flexible work options and customized benefits as part of their diversity initiatives and ensure they are taking an equitable approach to give all workers a fair chance of doing their best work.
-Using AI and inclusive technologies may help companies weed out bias so that you won't miss out on great talent.
+Using AI and inclusive technologies may help you weed out bias so that you won't miss out on great talent.

-Hiring for Soft Skills; Training for the Job
+Hiring for Soft Skills

-Emphasis on Employer Branding and Company Values
+Emphasizing Employer Branding and Company Values

-Tapping into internal talent pools can help fill talent gaps by focusing on upskilling and reskilling current employees to meet changing and future business needs.
+Looking at your internal talent pools can help fill talent gaps by focusing on upskilling and reskilling current employees to meet changing and future business needs.
 Often great candidates can be hidden in plain sight when recruitment efforts are focused outside of a company.
-Intelligent companies are focusing on their future by using internal recruiting for talent mobility.
+Intelligent companies are focusing on their future by using internal recruiting as part of their strategic growth.

 Providing ongoing opportunities for career development is one of the best benefits your organization can offer employees.
 It shows your commitment to their career well-being.
 Today's employees seek opportunities to develop skills that have marketable value both within the future of your business and outside of your employment.
 Help employees know what future skills are needed for success and provide opportunities to develop their skills sets and career paths to demonstrate you are invested in their growth and development.
 This will also help you stay abreast of current and impending recruitment and hiring needs to inform your talent acquisition strategy.

-As a result, the hiring of remote workers continues to trend upward, and continued importance is placed on digital hiring trends.
-Use modern recruiting techniques such as video interviewing and scanning social media channels for the latest hiring practices that aren't limited by geographic proximity.
+As a result, the hiring of remote workers continues to place importance on digital hiring trends.
+Use modern recruiting techniques such as video interviewing, scanning social media channels, and other hiring practices that aren't limited by geographic proximity.

 Providing Employee Wellness, Safety, and Support